-Reefer trucking, also referred to as refrigerated trucking, is the transportation of temperature-sensitive cargo, such as perishable food or pharmaceuticals.
+Reefer trucking, also known as refrigerated trucking, is the transportation of temperature-sensitive cargo like perishable foods or pharmaceuticals.

-This type of trucking is necessary to keep these items at the correct temperature for safety and to preserve their quality.
+Refrigeration is needed to keep these items at the correct temperature for safety and to preserve their quality.

 Reefer trucking is a vital part of the supply chain for many industries, and it plays a critical role in ensuring that products reach consumers in a timely and safe manner.

 The term "reefer" is short for refrigerator, and it is used to describe refrigerated trucks that are used to transport temperature-sensitive cargo.

 The term comes from the early days of refrigerated shipping when cargo was loaded onto ships and transported to refrigerated warehouses called reefers.
 These warehouses were specifically designed to store and ship perishable items, and they got their name from the large blocks of ice that were used to keep food cold.

 Today, the term reefer is still used to describe refrigerated trucks and trailers, and it has come to be synonymous with the transportation of temperature-sensitive cargo.

 Refrigerated freight can be damaged or ruined if subjected to too much heat or cold and need to be maintained at a steady temperature.
 The reefer unit ensures that the perishable goods are kept at a certain temperature so that they arrive at the destination in the same condition as when they were loaded.